-City Square Dental Center Associates office provides bridges to help keep your remaining teeth from drifting out of position.
+City Square Dental Center Associates provides bridges to keep your remaining teeth from drifting out of position.
 The dental bridge, made of a grouping of interconnected crowns, is designed to fit your mouth, replacing the missing teeth while supporting those that remain.
 It is held into place by two crowns.

 You can reduce your risk of gum disease, help correct bite issues, and improve speech with a dental bridge.
 Contact us to discuss your bridge options.
 For more information on bridges, visit the Canadian Dental Association.

-The Benefits Dental Bridges
+The Benefits of Dental Bridges

 Like a bridge over a river, most dental bridges need support at either end, although cantilever bridges are an exception.
 Fitting a bridge requires reshaping the abutment teeth and capping them with crowns to hold the bridge securely.

 Who Needs Dental Bridges?

 Without something to occupy gaps, remaining teeth can shift position and alter your bite.
 These changes can lead to jaw pain, headaches and an increased risk of periodontal disease.

-- Restoring a healthy bite to facilitate chewing
+- Restoring a healthy bite to facilitate chewing.

-- Maintaining the contours of the face
+- Maintaining the contours of the face.

-- Improving your smile
+- Improving your smile.

-- Restoring self-confidence after an accident or injury
+- Restoring self-confidence after an accident or injury.

 Materials for Dental Bridges